Welcome to our introduction of the 8-part series of how to make money in gaming, We explain each method in creating a possible career in video games.

 What are the author’s history and experience with the topics listed?

 Scott “Boomers” Bednarski is a retired professional gamer who has travelled the world playing video games.
-In 2007-2008 he got the opportunity to play for Australia in a live television eSports league called Championship Gaming Series.
+In 2007-2008 he got the opportunity to play for Australia in a live television esports league called Championship Gaming Series.
 Scott played in front of huge live audiences and was viewed by millions internationally on direct TV.
 During this time he lived in the US playing and coaching.
-Afterwards, Scott became a gaming commentator for Counter-Strike in the Oceania region and travelled to live Gaming events in Australia and New Zealand.
+Afterwards, Scott became a gaming commentator for Counter-Strike in the Oceania region and traveled to live gaming events in Australia and New Zealand.

 If you have any questions you would like to ask, please feel free to contact us at [email protected]